Type to search posts and projects to navigate

 4. Relevance scoring drives optimization: Dynamic scoring algorithms significantly improve context window utilization

-Future directions for MCP development include:
+Future directions for this layer include:

 1. Cross-modal context representation: Supporting efficient encoding of multimodal content